 What is Credit Insurance?

-Credit insurance provides your business with protection against the failure of your customer to pay their trade credit debts – i.e. money that is rightfully yours.
+Want to know what is Credit Insurance?
+Simply, Credit Insurance provides your business with protection against the failure of your customer to pay their trade credit debts – i.e. money that is rightfully yours.
 Such a debt can arise as a result of your customer becoming insolvent (i.e. going bust) or because your customer simply fails to pay within an agreed credit period.

 The protection covers as standard goods sold and delivered but can be tailored to cover many other risks such as pre-despatch work-in-progress and binding contracts.

 As well as ‘commercial’ risk, credit insurance can also protect against ‘political’ risk for those trading abroad.
 Examples include war or civil war, cancellation of the contract by the government of your customer’s country, or governmental regulations which prevent the export or import of goods.

 Credit insurance can indemnify you against a complete spectrum of perils such as inconvertibility, contract frustration, contract cancellation, and export and import restriction problems.